On this page

 .chartsfile that you downloaded from a dashboard

-MongoDB Charts provides a fullscreen view for dashboards.
-In this view, MongoDB Charts hides the main navigation bar and expands the dashboard to show the title, description, time of last modification, and charts in the entire space of the screen.
+Atlas Charts provides a fullscreen view for dashboards.
+In this view, Atlas Charts hides the main navigation bar and expands the dashboard to show the title, description, time of last modification, and charts in the entire space of the screen.

 To enter the fullscreen view for dashboards:

 To exit the fullscreen view for dashboards, do one of the following tasks: